About the Data

 How is a four-year graduation rate defined?

 TEA refers to a four-year graduation rate as a four-year longitudinal rate.
 This measures the status of a group of students, or cohort, after four years in high school.
-For this rate, the cohort consists of students who first attended ninth grade in 2013–14.
-They are followed through their expected graduation with the Class of 2017.
+For example, a cohort consisting of students who first attended ninth grade in 2013–2014 are followed through their expected graduation with the Class of 2017.

 The four-year-graduation rate as reported in the Texas Public Schools Explorer is the percentage of students who received their high school diploma on time (in four years) or earlier — by Aug.
-31, 2017, for the 2013–14 cohort.
+31 of their graduation year.

 What is a ‘full-time equivalent’ (FTE) employee?